justusthane/grav-justus.ws/user/pages/07.todo/default.md

 - [ ] Define the site tagline in YAML config
 - [ ] Write Grav plugin to render these markdown checkboxes as HTML checkboxes
 - [ ] Add /now page
-- [ ] Add How does this site work? page
+- [ ] Add "How does this site work?" page
 - [ ] Publish theme?
+- [ ] "Slow Story" -> Use a neural network or something to generate a story at a speed of one word per day
+    - I definitely don't know how to do this, but I like the idea and it might be fun to figure it out?